This post may contain affiliate links. Please read mydisclosure policy.

 - Toasted sesame oil

 - Honey.
 Use honey for a little sweetness.
-If you are following a keto diet use a little powdered sugar substitute like Swerve to add some sweetness without the carbs.
+If you are following a keto diet, use a powdered sugar substitute like Swerve to add some sweetness without the carbs.

 There are several options on how to make this easy salad dressing.
 You can make this recipe in a bowl and blend everything with a whisk.
-You can also add everything to a mason jar and give it a shake.
+You can add everything to a mason jar and shake it.

 Lastly, you can use a high-speed blender or a food processor.
 No matter what technique you decide, this recipe is delicious.

 - Add all of the ingredients, except for the oil, in a medium-sized bowl.
 Whisk together.

 - Slowly drizzle in the oil while whisking vigorously.

 This Asian-style salad dressing is good on almost any salad.
 But, my favorite is to drizzle it all over a big Chinese Chicken Salad.

 Chinese Chicken Salad is usually made with romaine lettuce, shredded red cabbage, shredded carrots, sliced scallions, chopped peanuts, and shredded chicken.

 More Yummy Salads